tphakala/birdnet-go/README.md

  <img src="https://badgen.net/badge/OS/Linux%2C%20Windows%2C%20macOS/blue">
 </p>

 BirdNET-Go is an application inspired by BirdNET Analyzer, developed by the K. Lisa Yang Center for Conservation Bioacoustics at the Cornell Lab of Ornithology and Chemnitz University of Technology.
-While the original BirdNET is based on Python, Go-BirdNET is built using Golang, aiming for simplified deployment across multiple platforms, from Windows PCs to single board computers like Raspberry Pi.
+While the original BirdNET is based on Python, BirdNET-Go is built using Golang, aiming for simplified deployment across multiple platforms, from Windows PCs to single board computers like Raspberry Pi.

 BirdNET-Go features